 Timing is another key consideration for SMEs who have decided to upgrade.
 Given the shortage of Grade A office accommodation in many markets, occupiers often don’t give themselves enough time to properly review the property options in their preferred area.
 Modern, bespoke, new-build options are often a great solution for expanding companies.
 However, with insufficient planning, many businesses find themselves forced to consider less efficient, existing buildings that don’t meet their needs.

 Starting the process 18 to 24 months before the expiration of a current lease, allows companies enough time to consider modern, bespoke new-build offices that would be better suited to their business in the future.

 Before searching for office space, it is also a good idea to review the existing lease for break notice periods, which allow a tenant to end the lease on a specific date.
 Serving an incorrect break notice is a common property pitfall, which can prevent businesses from exiting their existing lease liability and force them to remain in unsuitable accommodation.
 Furthermore, failure to effectively exercise a break can potentially lead to double occupational costs if the business has already committed to a new space.

-Finally, as most SMEs upgrade their facilities to make room for additional staff, it’s important to consider how the environment and location of a new space will impact the ability to attract or retain high quality employees.
-Whether a property has good transportation links, is near a readily available pool of qualified candidates, and provides key amenities such as shopping, fitness or entertainment facilities, can all affect a company’s recruitment efforts – a key factor when selecting a new office location.
+Finally, as most SMEs upgrade their facilities to make room for additional staff, it’s important to consider how the environment and location of the new space will impact the ability to attract or retain high-quality employees.
+Whether a property has good transportation links, is near a readily available pool of qualified candidates, and provides key amenities such as shopping, fitness, or entertainment facilities, can all affect a company’s recruitment efforts – a key factor when selecting a new office location.

 Although there are a variety of factors to consider, business owners who seek the advice of commercial property experts, and familiarise themselves with the process, will find it easier to navigate the market and acquire a space that fits their business needs.